فصلنامه مطالعات مدیریت راهبردی

 Conclusion

-This study identifies two effective patterns for CE business model sustainability: (a) the resource recovery pattern and (b) the circular input pattern.
+This study identifies two effective Frameworks for CE business model sustainability: (a) the resource recovery Framework and (b) the circular input Framework.
 Both share five central concepts—institutional, technological, market, environmental, and resource recovery—and demonstrate that different codes within these concepts influence sustainability outcomes.
 The institutional dimension underscores the importance of supportive policies and standards, while technological factors emphasize technological agility and innovation.
 Market factors reveal consumer attitudes and economic incentives as critical enablers, with privacy concerns specifically influencing resource recovery efforts.
 Environmental considerations remain pivotal, focusing on reducing environmental damage and promoting sustainability in product packaging.

 The findings provide valuable insights for industry practitioners, policymakers, and researchers seeking to foster sustainable circular economy practices in Iran's packaging industry.
 They underscore the need for integrated strategies that address internal capabilities, technological innovation, market dynamics, and environmental responsibility.
 Future research could further explore sector-specific barriers and facilitators, as well as the role of digital technology and data security in advancing CE models.